ArneCL/BlogPosts/reactjs-getting-start-part2.md

-title: ReactJS: Getting started parts
+title: ReactJS: Getting started part 2
 tags: javascript,reactjs

 We need to create a reactjs component.
 We do this in a `text/babel` script since we're using javascript ES6 features and JSX.